sts24/sts-eleventy/src/portfolio/the-pitwall.md

 - React
 - Javascript
 - NPM
 image:
 - src: "/v1614988656/sts/pitwall-desktop-2.jpg"
   alt: Pitwall app in desktop
 - src: "/v1614988656/sts/pitwall-mobile-2.jpg"
   alt: Pitwall app in mobile
 excerpt: A project created explore the historical records of Formula 1 racing.

 ---
-## Explore historical records of past Formula 1 championships.</h2>
+## Explore historical records of past Formula 1 championships.

+I have been a life-long fan of Formula 1 auto racing and built this web app to better understand many different modern Javascript based frameworks.
+It was originally built in Vue, but has also been ported to Nuxt, React, and Eleventy while keeping the same functionality.

-This project was written originally with Vue, but it has also been ported to React.
-It uses Axios to call up the [ErgastAPI](https://ergast.com/mrd/) for historical Formula 1 data.
-The Ergast API has data going back to the first World Championship in 1950.
+Pitwall uses data from the [Ergast API](https://ergast.com/mrd/).
+This uses the historical data of race results and championship standings going back to the formation of F1 in 1950.

-I am a big Formula 1 fan (yes, I am also an American, which nobody knows about F1 here) and I wanted to make up a personal project to learn more about Vue and making a reactive single page app.
-While the functionality is fully established, I plan on added some polish to UI over time.

-Originally, this project started out as a way to learn about the new world of javascript frameworks.
-I first wrote this app in Vue using Vue CLI.
-Then it was ported to React so I could compare how the process would compare with the same app with a different approach.
-I do like working in Vue, so I rewrote it with the Vue framework Nuxt.
-This allows me to easily use the same Vue components as before with the advantage of creating a static generated version of the app for better performance.

 Most recently, I have ported it to Eleventy.
-Since this site doesn't actually need a lot more than a small amount of JS to toggle buttons and the year selector, having it run as a static site made a lot of sense.
-This is auto updated every Sunday afternoon (Pacific Time) to grab the latest data from that Sunday's race.
+While I do love working in Vue, this site doesn't actually need than a small amount of Javascript to run the front-end functionality.
+Having it run as a static site made a lot of sense.
+IFTTT is used to automatically generate the site every Sunday afternoon in Pacific Time to grab the latest data from that day's race.

 ### GitHub